jaretpr/Github-Follow-Unfollow-Automation/README.md

 - **Automated GitHub Login**: Log in to your GitHub account with your username and password.
 - **Follow/Unfollow Users**: Follow or unfollow users in bulk from a specified GitHub profile's followers or following list.
+- **Customizable Starting Page:** Specify the page number to start following or unfollowing users.
 - **Headless Mode**: The Selenium WebDriver runs in headless mode, meaning it operates in the background without opening a visible browser window.
 - **Scrollable Log**: View the log of actions performed in the application after the WebDriver session is closed.